nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Search for a (list of) module in the entire list of modules offered by NUS.

 <div markdown="block" class="alert alert-danger">
-Regex is difficult, and is intended to be used by more experienced users.
+:warning: Regex is difficult, and is intended to be used by more experienced users.
 This function works fine even without using regex in the query!
 </div>

 > Click [here](https://regex101.com/) to check that your regex statement is compatible with Java 8